manwar/perlweeklychallenge-club/challenge-273/atschneid/README.md

 ### C++

 First we create a variable `first_b` to remember if we've seen any 'b' yet, because that determines how we proceed.
 Now for each char, if it's a 'b' `first_b` gets set to true.
 Next, if `first_b` is true, if we have seen a 'b' already, and the current character is 'a' then we can fail, return false.
 Otherwise, doesn't matter what character we see.
-Finally, if we make it through the string loop, if we have ever seen a 'b' then `first_b` is true, and success! otherwise `first_b` is false and failure.
+Finally, if we make it through the string loop, if we have ever seen a 'b' then `first_b` is true, and success! otherwise `first_b` is false and failure, so we can just return `first_b`.

 ### Perl

-The algorithm I came up with here is possibly as efficient as the C++ one, but in much more idomatic Perl (I think) so it's like a win-win.
+The algorithm I came up with here is possibly as efficient as the C++ one, but in much more idomatic Perl (I think) so it's a win-win for my goals this week.

 ```perl
 sub check_a_b_string( $string ) {